DavidBerdik/ResChiper/README.md

     )
     unusedStringFile = "path/to/your/unused_strings.txt" // strings will be filtered in this file localeWhiteList = setOf("en", "in", "fr") // keep en,en-xx,in,in-xx,fr,fr-xx and remove others locale.
-}
+    buildUniversalApk = false // Build a universal APK from the obfuscated bundle universalApkName = "universal.apk" // The name for the built universal APK, must end with ".apk" }
 ```